OnionIoT/Onion-Docs/Omega2/Documentation/Doing-Stuff/Boot-from-External-Storage.md

 * A USB drive or MicroSD card with however much memory you need
     * Only the Omega2+ can use MicroSD cards.
 Read our [MicroSD card guide](#using-a-microsd-card) for full details.
-* if using a USB drive, a Dock with a USB host port
+* A Dock with a USB host port if using a USB drive
 * Firmware >= 0.1.9 b149
 * Optional: Onion Console so you can easily confirm that the storage space has increased!